 - Children’s toys

-World Vision is partnering with the Los Angeles Dream Center and Cathedral Church to distribute supplies from the first two shipments to families affected by the wildfires.
+In total, we’ve worked with 21 different partners in Los Angeles to reach people affected by the fires.
+World Vision partnered with the Los Angeles Dream Center to distribute supplies from the initial shipments on Thursday, January 9, and Friday, January 10, to families affected by the wildfires.

 How can I help children and families affected by the fires?

-- Pray: Join us in praying for people in the Los Angeles area who continue to be impacted by these catastrophic fires — and people across the U.S. who are affected by disasters.
+- Pray: Join us in praying for people in the Los Angeles area who were impacted by these catastrophic fires — and people across the U.S. who are affected by disasters.

 - Give: Your gift will help provide essential aid to families impacted by the wildfires in California and other disasters across the U.S.